Simplicial Approximation of Deforming 3D Spaces for Visualizing Fusion Plasma Simulation Data: Results and Evaluation

-We implement and compare three ways to volume render the scalar function $f$ in XGC data with the toroidal coordinate straightened, which transfers $(R,Z,\phi)^\intercal$ into $(x,z,y)^\intercal$, respectively, and renders in Cartesian coordinate system (\Cref{fig:vol_ren}).
+\textbf{Volume Rendering (Forward Approximation)}.
+We implement and compare two ways to volume render the scalar function $f$ in ITER data with the toroidal coordinate straightened, which transfers $(R,Z,\phi)^\intercal$ into $(x,z,y)^\intercal$, respectively, and renders in Cartesian coordinate system (\Cref{fig:vol_ren}).
 We can see a rotating pattern of values in both rendering images.
-However, SL fails to show a continuous pattern.
-The reason is that PL and SL use different nodes in interpolation at the same location.
-PL is based on a simplicial mesh of deforming spacetime that relates each mesh node to those close to its location at the previous or next time slot, while SL always uses nodes at the same location for interpolation, which fails to incorporate any deforming property in the underlying physics.
+However, the naive baseline fails to show a continuous pattern.
+The reason is that our method and naive baseline use different nodes in interpolation at the same location.
+Our method is based on a simplicial mesh of deforming space that relates each mesh node to those close to its location at the previous or next poloidal plane, while the naive baseline always uses nodes at the same location for interpolation, which fails to incorporate any deforming property in the underlying physics.